-Field Audits and Desk Reviews of Cost Reports
+Field Audits and Desk Reviews of Cost Reports (1 TAC §355.105(f) and §355.106)

-Each Medicaid cost report is subject to either a field audit or a desk review by HHSC Cost Report Review Unit (CRRU) Audit staff to ensure the fiscal integrity of the program.
+Each Medicaid cost report is subject to either a field audit or a desk review by HHSC Cost Report Review Unit (CRRU) staff to ensure the fiscal integrity of the program.
 Cost report audits are performed in a manner consistent with generally accepted auditing standards (GAAS), which are included in Government Auditing Standards: Standards for Audit of Governmental Organizations, Programs, Activities, and Functions.
 These standards are approved by the American Institute of Certified Public Accountants and are issued by the Comptroller General of the United States.

-During the course of a field audit or a desk review, the provider must furnish any reasonable documentation requested by HHSC auditors within ten (10) working days of the request or a later date as specified by the auditors.
-If the provider does not present the requested material within the specified time, the audit or desk review is closed, and HHSC automatically disallows the costs in question, pursuant to 1 TAC $\S355.105(b)(2)(B)(xviii)$.
+During the course of a field audit or a desk review, the provider must furnish any reasonable documentation requested by HHSC staff within ten (10) working days of the request or a later date as specified by HHSC staff.
+If the provider does not present the requested material within the specified time, the audit or desk review is closed, and HHSC automatically disallows the costs in question, pursuant to 1 TAC §355.105(b)(2)(B)(xviii).